 Wrapping Up

-These cute designs are perfect for sharing with friends or brightening someone's day.
-I hope my step-by-step guide inspires you to explore your creativity and enjoy the relaxing process of painting little works of art.
-Keep practicing and have fun!
+The artist hopes this step-by-step guide inspires the viewer to explore their creativity and enjoy the relaxing process of painting little works of art.